Last updated on October 27th, 2018 at 01:33 pm

 In any case where the accused has appeared and otherwise met the conditions of bail, no bond therefor shall be used to satisfy fines and costs unless agreed to by the person who posted such bond.

-The first court date will be the arraignment, which is held in the General District Court.
+The first court date will be the arraignment, which is typically held in the General District or Juvenile Domestic Court.
 Charges are formally read to the defendant.
 The defendant is asked to enter a plea of guilty, not guilty, or no contest (nolo contendere).
 A plea of “no contest” means admitting to the facts of the case, but not the guilt.
 A benefit of a “no contest” plea is it can prevent having a guilty plea being used against the defendant later, perhaps in a civil case.
 It’s also often used as a plea bargain.

 The next court date depends on the type of charges.